Chapter 8:

 She looked down at her feet, and sure enough, there was a yellow hazard line a few centimeters in front of her shoes.

-With a sheepish smile, she stepped out of the area.
+With a sheepish smile, she stepped aside.

 "Is that a cryosleep pod or something?"